1The action or process of distributing things or people over a wide area: some seeds rely on birds for dispersion

 - As a leading supplier of products for the construction industry, BASF develops, produces and markets polymer dispersions based on acrylates, styrene and butadiene.

-1.5 Physics The separation of white light into colors, or the separation of any radiation according to wavelength.
+2 Physics The separation of white light into colours or of any radiation according to wavelength.

 - The lime-resolved spectra were globally analyzed with a fitting program described by van Stokkum et al., which also corrects for group velocity dispersion in the white light continuum.